spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/03-azure/02-create-azure-cluster.md

 import Tooltip from "shared/components/ui/Tooltip";

-# Deploying an Azure Cluster
+# Deploy an Azure Cluster

-Users can deploy Azure clusters in the Palette platform.
+You can deploy Azure clusters in the Palette platform.
 This section highlights the prerequisites and deployment steps of Palette Azure clusters.

 # Prerequisites